nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

     - ``{{ application['dt'].chosen_nodes['zephyr,code-partition'].regs[0].size }}``

 .. note::
-   See the :ref:`ug_suit_dfu_component_def` page for a full list and table of the available customizable components.
+   See the :ref:`ug_nrf54h20_suit_components` page for a full list and table of the available customizable components.

 Set integrated payload
 ----------------------

-In :file:`modules/lib/suit-generator/ncs/app_envelope.yaml.jinja2`
+In :file:`nrf/config/suit/templates/nrf54h20/default/v1/app_envelope.yaml.jinja2`
 , the integrated payload definition is done using the target name and binary location:

 .. code-block::